+Preserving the landscape is at the forefront of everything that Eduard does; he leaves the soil un-ploughed, allowing grass, weeds, earthworms, ants and other species to flourish as well as abstaining from synthetic fertilisers, so his calcareous soils are allowed to do their work unhindered.
 Even artificial irrigation is shunned in favour of allowing the local weather to dictate the qualities of the grapes, and therefore the wines made from them.
-Sicus describes each bottle of its wine as a “liquid synopsis” of the meteorological conditions in which the vines were grown.
+Eduard describes each bottle as a “liquid synopsis” of the meteorological conditions in which the vines were grown.